joshgerdes/jekyll-uno/_posts/2016-12-28-install-visio-2010-standard-instead-premium.md

 ---
 Unfortunately, volume license editions of Visio 2010 install Premium by default – this can then be downgraded to Visio standard by changing the Product key to Standard edition.

-However – come annual Microsoft True up you don&#8217;t want any surprises or manual intervention!
+However – come annual Microsoft True up you don't want any surprises or manual intervention!
 This is how you can change Visio to be installed by Standard or another SKU automatically without prompting.